 Brands owned include Nescafé, Nespresso, Taster’s Choice, Clasico.

 |2010: 2000 Fair Trade, Utz, Rainforest Alliance, and/or organic1 (0.2%), see note.

 2013: 2 Fair Trade/organic 5 (0.2%).
 See note for info on their 4C and AAA purchases, which don't count here as eco-certified.

 |In their 2011 "Creating Shared Value" report4, the company noted, "There are no plans to market certified coffee to consumers...
 We believe that our own Responsible Sourcing platform...offers a more targeted approach than certification alone."

 Nestlé has a proprietary Nespresso AAA Sustainable Quality program.
 The criteria/standards are not publicly available.
-They were developed in cooperation with Rainforest Alliance, but Nespresso states that their program was developed to improve quality, while Rainforest Alliance standards focus on protecting the environment.
-Nespresso has indicated that they are now working to help groups of farmers get Rainforest Alliance certification so the farmers can get more money for the coffee they choose not to sell to Nespresso3(my emphasis added).
+They were developed in cooperation with Rainforest Alliance, but do not equal RA certification.
+Nespresso has indicated that they work to help groups of farmers get Rainforest Alliance certification so the farmers can get more money for the coffee they choose not to sell to Nespresso3.

 In June 2011, Nespresso reported2 it sourced 28,911 tons under the AAA program in 2010.
 This represents 3.5% of Nestlé's total purchases.

 The goal of Nestlé's The Nescafé Plan is to source 180,000 tons of coffee by 2015 that will be 4C compliant (read about these very marginal standards here).
+Nestlé's 2014 CSV report states 130,500 tons was 4C compliant.
 Another 90,000 tons of Nescafé coffee will be sourced under Rainforest Alliance principals (not certification) by 2020.

 |Mondelēz International (Kraft)|